All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 This approach was refined by many designers, notably by Christophe Plantin in the 16th century, whose French Renaissance Antiquas I admire greatly.

-French Renaissance Antiqua based on work of Christophe Plantin from 1560s, drawn by Frank Hinman Pierpont 1913
+French Renaissance Antiqua, based on the work of Christophe Plantin from the 1560s, drawn by Frank Hinman Pierpont, 1913

 French Renaissance and its angled axis